x011/TOCA_IPTV_Player/README.md

 1. Start by [Download](https://github.com/x011/TOCA_IPTV_Player/releases/latest/download/TOCA_IPTV_Setup.exe) and Install the latest version;

- - 1.a - If you see a Window$ Defender SmartScreen prompt, choose "*more info*":
+ - 1.a - If you see a Window$ Defender SmartScreen prompt, choose "*More info*":

 ![](https://i.imgur.com/kXhACGy.png)